 Author Tom Foster stresses on how many interviewers aren’t prepared for conducting interviews and how they can construct behavioral interview questions to better evaluate the candidate’s skills, capabilities, interests, passions and more.

 In Foster’s words: “Most [hiring] managers are totally unprepared.
 They ask the wrong questions and allow stereotypes to get in the way.
 They end up making a decision within the first three minutes of the interview, based on misinterpretations and incomplete date.“

 Hiring Talent: Decoding Levels of Work in the Behavioral Interview presents an effective hiring framework that can be easily fine-tuned for any role.
 If you’re looking to set up a winning hiring process for your company, get this book.

 No worries.
 Try listening to audiobooks for a change.
-I started with audiobooks last November and now I can’t stop listening.
 Make the most of your commute (or even cooking) time or when you just have a few spare minutes.